jeneser/ionic-super-bar/README.md

 ```

 * In the same way.
 You can set `StatusBarBackgroundColor` in `config.xml` from the project root.
 But, When you build an Ionic project for IOS platform.
 You may need to remove it.
+Pick one you like.

 ```
 <preference name="StatusBarBackgroundColor" value="#33000000"/>